Polypharmacy: Special populations

 People who are at greatest risk for negative polypharmacy consequences include elderly people, people with psychiatric conditions, patients with intellectual or developmental disabilities, people taking five or more drugs at the same time, those with multiple physicians and pharmacies, people who have been recently hospitalized, people who have concurrent comorbidities, people who live in rural communities, people with inadequate access to education, and those with impaired vision or dexterity.
 Marginalized populations may have a greater degrees of polypharmacy, which can occur more frequently in younger age groups.

 It is not uncommon for people who are dependent or addicted to substances to enter or remain in a state of polypharmacy misuse.
 About 84% of prescription drug misusers reported using multiple drugs.
 Note, however, that the term polypharmacy and its variants generally refer to legal drug use as-prescribed, even when used in a negative or critical context.

 Measures can be taken to limit polypharmacy to its truly legitimate and appropriate needs.
 This is an emerging area of research, frequently called deprescribing.
-This reduction in medications has been shown to reduce the number of medications and is safe as it does not significantly alter health outcomes.
+Reducing the number of medications, as part of a clinical review, can be an effective healthcare intervention.
 Clinical pharmacists can perform drug therapy reviews and teach physicians and their patients about drug safety and polypharmacy, as well as collaborating with physicians and patients to correct polypharmacy problems.
 Similar programs are likely to reduce the potentially deleterious consequences of polypharmacy such as adverse drug events, non-adherence, hospital admissions, drug-drug interactions, geriatric syndromes, and mortality.
 Such programs hinge upon patients and doctors informing pharmacists of other medications being prescribed, as well as herbal, over-the-counter substances and supplements that occasionally interfere with prescription-only medication.
 Staff at residential aged care facilities have a range of views and attitudes towards polypharmacy that, in some cases, may contribute to an increase in medication use.